specs-feup/clava-benchmarks/NAS/README.md

 nasSet.setSizes("A", "E");
 ```

-Not all sizes are supported for all programs, please refer to the table below.
+By default, all 8 programs are setup, for the size W. Not all sizes are supported for all programs, please refer to the table below.

 ```
 Benchmarks supported sizes map: